Home Contact Phil

 The Quadrant, Queens Road

 Opposite the Clock Tower, a good place to meet – and wait for a bus.
-Quite nice upstairs, apart from them blasted table lamps.
+Upstairs room doubles as a venue for comedy and such.

 The Quadrant